casanet/casanet-server/backend/README.md

 # CASANET server.
-This is the casa-net local server to communicats and control IoT devices in a home.
+This is the casa-net local server to communicate and control IoT devices in a home.

 ### Server installation:
 1. Download the project via git or download files as a zip.